Agribusiness: Staying on a Fixed Energy Plan

 Can I change my other properties to Fixed Energy Plans?

-Yes, simply call us on 0800 496 444 to find out more.
+This may be possible – you can call us on 0800 496 444 to find out more.

-When do ‘summer’ or ‘winter’ rates apply?
+When do summer or winter rates apply?

-If applicable, summer rates in most networks apply from 1 October to 30 April and winter rates apply for the rest of the year.
+Summer rates in most networks apply from 1 October to 30 April and winter rates apply for the rest of the year.
 In Ashburton, summer rates apply from 1 September to 30 April, and in Marlborough, summer rates apply from 1 September to 31 May.